 Following a comprehensive review in 2012-13, the 21 members of the ASX Corporate Governance Council ("Council") agreed that it was an appropriate time to issue a third edition of the Principles and Recommendations.
-The changes in the third edition reflect global developments on the corporate governance front since the second edition was published.
+The changes in the third edition reflect global developments in corporate governance since the second edition was published.
 The opportunity has also been taken to simplify the structure of the Principles and Recommendations and to afford greater flexibility to listed entities in terms of where they make their governance disclosures.